-DELANEY M. BELLINGER
+DELANEY M. BELLINGER Director since 2018 CAREER HIGHLIGHTS EDUCATION NAME Ms. Bellinger served as the Chief Information Officer for Huntsman Corporation, a global manufacturer and marketer of differentiated chemicals, from 2016 to 2018.
+Ms. Bellinger holds a Bachelor of Engineering in Civil Engineering from Vanderbilt University.
+KEY QUALIFICATIONS AND • Prior to her role at Huntsman, she was the Chief EXPERTISE DIRECTOR • Age 63 Information Officer for EP Energy, an exploration and production company in Houston, Texas, from May 2012 to May 2015.
+The Board believes that Ms. Bellinger provides significant insight and guidance to the Board and the Company as a result • Audit Before joining EP Energy, she was the Chief Information Officer for YUM!
+Brands, Inc., formerly Tricon Global Restaurants, for 10 years. of her experience in the oil and gas industry and expertise as a Chief Information Officer.
+Nominating and Corporate Governance Prior to joining YUM!
+Brands, Ms. Bellinger held technical development, account management, as well as sales and consulting positions during her 13-year career with EDS following her Drilling Engineer position with ExxonMobil.
+Ms. Bellinger has served on the Board of Directors for the Women's Foodservice Forum.
+She was the Chair of the National Retail Federation Chief Information Officers Board and served on the Board of The Parish School.
+She is currently on the non-profit Board for TicKids and The Advisory Board of The Gateway

-- Ms. Bellinger served as the Chief Information Officer for Huntsman Corporation, a global manufacturer and marketer of differentiated chemicals, from 2016 to 2018. - Prior to her role at Huntsman, she was the Chief Information Officer for EP Energy, an exploration and production company in Houston, Texas, from May 2012 to May 2015. - Before joining EP Energy, she was the Chief Information Officer for YUM!
-Brands, Inc., formerly Tricon Global Restaurants, for 10 years. - Prior to joining YUM!
-Brands, Ms. Bellinger held technical development, account management, as well as sales and consulting positions during her 13-year career with EDS following her Drilling Engineer position with ExxonMobil. - Ms. Bellinger has served on the Board of Directors for the Women's Foodservice Forum. - She was the Chair of the National Retail Federation Chief Information Officers Board and served on the Board of The Parish School. - She is currently on the non-profit Board for TicKids and The Advisory Board of The Gateway Academy in Houston, Texas.
+Academy in Houston, Texas.